Zipra1/Synthscrapper/README.md

 b.This repo is a game for my Grade 12 CS class.

-c.By the middle of June, I expect this project to be a short playable demo with 1 boss, a few enemies, a medium sized world, and one special area (dungeon-like area), all sprites, animations, and textures, a way to quickly make levels, and a small adaptive soundtrack.
+c.By the middle of June, I expect to have:
+- Player movement system
+- Completed enemy system with a few different enemy types
+- Completed map loading system
+- One boss
+- A few levels of progress (Spear --> + Receiver --> +Gun/Bow --> etc...)
+- A small town area (but might not actually do anything, just a place where enemies can't go)

 d.It will be written likely entirely in python, using the pymunk (chipmunk) physics engine and pyglet for rendering.